tursodatabase/libsql/ext/jni/README.md

 collection _cannot_ close a database or finalize a prepared statement.
 Those things require explicit API calls.

+Classes for which it is sensible support Java's `AutoCloseable` interface so can be used with try-with-resources constructs.

 Golden Rule #2: _Never_ Throw from Callbacks (Unless...)
 ------------------------------------------------------------------------